 Related: Kid-Friendly Indoor Seattle Activities

-Meet the Local Wildlife
+Meet Local Wildlife

 Most zoos, aquariums, and wildlife centers offer a mix of indoor and outdoor spaces, making them perfect to explore in any weather.

-For kids who love animal spotting, head to Eatonville’s Northwest Trek, a 725-acre wildlife reserve featuring everything from bison and moose to bears and beavers—as well as zipline courses.
+At Eatonville’s Northwest Trek, families can explore a 725-acre wildlife reserve featuring everything from bison and moose to bears and beavers, as well as zipline courses.
+Woodland Park Zoo in Seattle and Point Defiance Zoo & Aquarium in Tacoma allow an up-close look at creatures large and small, including sharks.

-Woodland Park Zoo in Seattle and Point Defiance Zoo & Aquarium in Tacoma allows an up-close look at creatures large and small, including sharks.
-And just north of Spokane is Cat Tales Wildlife Center, a big cat sanctuary and wildlife rescue center where visitors can learn about the center’s mission to provide a safe, forever home for rescued, retired or non-releasable exotic animals.
+Just north of Spokane, Cat Tales Wildlife Center is a big cat sanctuary and wildlife rescue center where visitors can learn about the center’s mission to provide a safe, forever home for rescued, retired, or non-releasable exotic animals.